CSE 490R Course Review

 Lazy A*

-Instead of checking edge collision for all neighbors, only check the edge to parent when expanding.
-OPEN list will have multiple copies of a node since we haven’t collision check.
+Instead of checking edge collisions for all neighbors, only checks the edge to the parent when expanding.
+Note: The OPEN list may contain multiple copies of a node because collision checks are deferred.

 Shortcut

-After a path is found, we can randomly pick two nodes and connect them directly if the edge is collision-free.
+After a path is found, we can randomly pick two nodes on the path and connect them directly if the resulting edge is collision-free.

 Code